 As we only support JSON data, the API expects the Content-Type header to be set to application/json.

-The “key” will be (clearly) exchanged between the systems, while the “secret” will be used to create the concatenation parameter.
-The call will be executed as described, and the X-Authorization parameter must be added to its header as follows:
+The “key” will be (clearly) exchanged between the systems, while the “secret” will be used to create the concatenated parameter.
+The call will be executed as described, and the Authorization parameter must be added to its header as follows:

 The code value is simply the “key” and “secret” concatenated with a colon (‘:’) in between.

-This is an example of the pseudo-code generation in PHP:
+This is an example of encoding in pseudo-code: